Lúa Arufe

-Lúa Arufe Calo (born September 6, 2008) is a Spanish footballer who plays as a forward for FC Barcelona C.
+Lúa Arufe Calo (born 6 September 2008) is a Spanish footballer who plays as a forward for FC Barcelona B.

 Club career

 Noia CF Femenino

-She joined Noia CF Femenino in the 2020/2021 season.
+She joined Noia CF Femenino in the 2020–21 season.

 Victoria CF Femenino

 She joined Victoria CF B Femenino in 2021 until 2023 and played in the first team until 2024.

 FC Barcelona C

-She joined FC Barcelona C along with Rosalía Domínguez, Weronika Araśniewicz and Iara Lobo in 2024.
+She joined FC Barcelona C along with Rosalía Domínguez, Weronika Araśniewicz, and Iara Lobo in 2024.

 International career

 Spain U17

-She was called up for the 2024 UEFA Women's Under-17 Championship where she won and scored 3 goals.
+She was called up for the 2024 UEFA Under-17 Championship, won by Spain, where she scored three goals.